yhayat1/python-labs/Cloud-Automation/AWS/LAB04-CloudWatch-Metrics-and-Alerts/README.md

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Use Python and `boto3` to retrieve CloudWatch metrics
+- Retrieve EC2 CPU utilization metrics using CloudWatch API
-- Create a CloudWatch alarm for CPU usage on an EC2 instance
+- Create CloudWatch alarms based on metric thresholds
-- List alarms and their statuses
+- List and manage existing CloudWatch alarms
+- Delete CloudWatch alarms when they're no longer needed
+- Verify EC2 instance states programmatically

 ---